JavaDev1983/WordSearchHVDR/README.md

 # WordSearchHVDR

-__Purpose of Project:__ Many unsuccessful attempts looking for a complete word search puzzle for Android, written in Kotlin and that actually works :smile:.
-This project will fill that void.
-Hopefully this project will help.
+__Purpose of Project:__
+Many unsuccessful attempts looking for a complete word search puzzle for Android, written in Kotlin, compiles and actually runs :smile:.
+Hopefully this project will fill that void.

 __Category:__ Word Search Puzzle